 Preferences are fluid, and changes are okay

-In the meantime, my Pillow Talk Sassy is a more versatile and gentle shape that’s suited my G-spot on any occasion.
-But also, I still have days where my clit wants something more powerful than the Sassy and less so than the Tango.
-And there’s nothing wrong with using the Hop Cottontail externally most times and internally other times.
-That’s the beauty of an insertable vibrator: just like you don’t have to turn it on if you’re not in the mood, you also don’t have to insert it.
+In the interim, my Pillow Talk Sassy was a more versatile and gentle shape that suited my G‑spot's needs on more occasions.
+But also, I still had days where my clit wanted something more potent than the Sassy and less so than the Tango.
+And there's nothing wrong with using the Hop Cottontail externally sometimes and internally other times.
+That's the beauty of an insertable vibrator.
+Likewise, you don't have to turn it on if you're not in the mood, you also don't have to insert it.

-Where to get the Blush Novelties Hop Cottontail Rabbit Vibrator
+My verdict on the Blush Novelties Hop Cottontail rabbit vibrator

 I received the Blush Novelties Hop Cottontail in exchange for my honest and freely-given review.
 There are also affiliate links in this review, which bring me a commission at no extra cost to you.
 If anything, you'd save money from using my coupon code.